Johann Kaspar Mertz

-Joseph Kaspar Mertz (17 August 1806 – 14 October 1856) was a guitarist and composer from the Austrian Empire.
+Joseph Kaspar Mertz (17 August 1806 – 14 October 1856) was an Austrian guitarist and composer.

 Biography

-Caspar Joseph Mertz (baptised Casparus Josephus Mertz) was born in Pressburg, now Bratislava (Slovakia), then the capital of the Kingdom of Hungary and part of the Austrian Empire.
+Caspar Joseph Mertz (baptised Casparus Josephus Mertz) was born in Pressburg (now Bratislava, Slovakia), then the capital of the Kingdom of Hungary and part of the Austrian Empire.
 He never used his full name when performing or on his publications, preferring only the initials "J. K.".
 The name "Johann Kaspar" first appeared in the German guitar journal "Der Guitarrefreund" in 1901 and since that time has been incorrectly repeated.
 In 1900 J. M. Miller used the name "Joseph K. Mertz" for his publication of three previously unpublished manuscripts of Mertz in Three Compositions For Guitar.

-He was active in Vienna (c.1840–1856), which had been home to various prominent figures of the guitar, including Anton Diabelli, Mauro Giuliani, Wenceslaus Matiegka and Simon Molitor.
+He was active in Vienna (c.
+1840 – 1856), which had been home to various prominent figures of the guitar, including Anton Diabelli, Mauro Giuliani, Wenceslaus Matiegka and Simon Molitor.
 As virtuoso, he established a solid reputation as a performer.
 He toured Moravia, Poland, and Russia, and gave performances in Berlin and Dresden.
 In 1846 Mertz nearly died of an overdose of strychnine that had been prescribed to him as a treatment for neuralgia.
 Over the following year he was nursed back to health in the presence of his wife, the concert pianist Josephine Plantin whom he married in 1842.
 Some speculation may lead one to the conclusion that listening to his wife performing the romantic piano pieces of the day during his period of recovery may have had an influence on the sound and unusual right hand technique he adopted for the Bardenklänge (Bardic Sounds) op.
 13 (1847).